auctoritae/Hedonist/README.md

 <!-- ![Github](https://user-images.githubusercontent.com/68333583/220979686-45b94384-2252-460d-b53c-66b3c459a8ab.png) -->

 ### Description:
 Discovery one of the most famous places in the world - Athens, the true gem of the Eastern Mediterranean!
 Find yourself in a city that mixed northern European aesthetics, Balkan rusticity, breathtaking antiquities and a glorious physical environment.
+Find more out about the sights and enjoy legendary Greek hospitality!

 ### User experience:
 - Explore different places, sights, food and walking ideas